 Whitney enjoyed building machines and solving problems.
 He thought he could come up with something to help clean the seeds from the cotton.
 That winter, Eli invented a machine he called the cotton gin.
 He used a wire screen in combination with small hooks to pull the cotton fibers through.
 His new machine could clean more cotton in a few hours than a number of workers could in a day.

 With the help of his business partners, Whitney got a patent for his new invention and made plans to make his fortune.
 However, things didn't work out for him.
 People just copied his new machine and he got nothing.
 He tried to fight them in court, but ran out of money.

 Impact on Slavery

 Although Whitney didn't become rich over his patent, many plantation owners in the South did.
 They were now able to make a lot of money off cotton crops using the cotton gin.
-This had the unintended consequence that more slaves were needed to pick cotton from the fields.
-Over the next several years, slaves became even more important and valuable to plantation owners.
+This had the unintended consequence that more enslaved people were needed to pick cotton from the fields.
+Over the next several years, the enslaved became even more important and valuable to plantation owners.
 Some historians point to the cotton gin's impact on slavery as an eventual cause to the Civil War.

 Later Life and Death

 Although Whitney didn't get rich off the cotton gin, he did become famous.
 He used his fame to push the idea of interchangeable parts for manufacturing.
 He secured a contract from the government to manufacture muskets.
 He played an important role in advancing the idea of mass-production.

 Whitney died on January 8, 1825 of cancer.